Wilhelm Hünermann: Life and Works

+Wilhelm Hünermann was born in Kempen, Germany.
+His father was a professor of mathematics and physics.
 In 1923, Hünermann was ordained to the priesthood and started serving in Essen in the Diocese of Aachen.
 His first play, the tragedy Children's Crusade (Der Kinderkreuzzug), was published in 1931, and in 1936 he made a breakthrough with the biographical novel on the Moravian-German Redemptorist Clement Maria Hofbauer.

 In the same year, the transfer of the mortal remains of the missionary Damien de Veuster from a Hawaiian leper colony to his native Belgium inspired Hünermann to compose a biographical novel about him (Priester der Verbannten).
-Hünermann was born, spent his childhood and served for some time near Flanders which he loved and knew quite well.
+Hünermann spent his childhood and served for some time near Flanders which he loved and knew quite well.
 Thus in the novel about the Flemish Father Damien, he introduced his own deep sympathies and concerns about the then rather culturally oppressed Belgian Flemings, while at the same time showing how selfless devotedness, which Father Damien personified, transcended narrow national and racial borders.
 It was possible to interpret the novel in different ways: German and Flemish nationalists could take it as a support of Germanic Flemings against Romance Walloons, but the majority of other Europeans understood it as an affecting story about the unshakable love and patience of the Catholic missionary.
 Be that as it may, the novel was soon translated into numerous European and non-European languages, and also determined his writing orientation for the rest of his life: except several plays and short stories, the author almost entirely dedicated himself to the saints’ biographies.